Capture of Mametz: 1915

 In January 1915, General Erich von Falkenhayn the German Chief of the General Staff (Oberste Heeresleitung, OHL), ordered a reconstruction of the defences which had been improvised when mobile warfare ended on the Western Front, late in 1914.
 Barbed wire obstacles were enlarged from one belt 5–10 yd wide to two belts 30 yd wide, about 15 yd apart.
 Double and triple thickness wire was used and laid 3–5 ft high.
-The front line had been increased from one trench line to a front position with three trenches 150–200 yd apart, the first trench (Kampfgraben) occupied by sentry groups, the second (Wohngraben) for the bulk of the front-trench garrison and the third trench for local reserves.
+The front line had been increased from one trench line to a front position with three trenches 150–200 yd apart, the first trench (Kampfgraben) occupied by sentry groups, the second (Wohngraben) for the bulk of the front-position garrison and the third trench for local reserves.
 The trenches were traversed and had sentry-posts in concrete recesses built into the parapet.
 Dugouts had been deepened from 6–9 ft to 20–30 ft, 50 yd apart and large enough for 25 men.
 An intermediate line of strong points (the Stützpunktlinie) about 1000 yd behind the front line was also built.
-Communication trenches ran back to the reserve position, renamed the second position, which was as well-built and wired as the front position.
-The second position was sited beyond the range of Allied field artillery, to force an attacker to stop and move guns forward before assaulting it.
-The Second Army had fought the Battle of Hébuterne (7–13 June) on a 1.2 mi front at Toutvent Farm, to the west of Serre, against a salient held by the 52nd Division and gained 900 m on a 2 km front, at a cost of 10,351 casualties, 1,760 being killed against a German loss of c.
+Communication trenches ran back to the reserve position, renamed the second position, which was as well built and wired as the front position.
+The second position was sited beyond the range of Allied field artillery, to force an attacker to stop and move guns forward before another advance.
+The French Second Army had fought the Battle of Hébuterne (7–13 June) on a 1.2 mi front at Toutvent Farm, to the west of Serre, against a salient held by the German 52nd Division and gained 900 m on a 2 km front, at a cost of 10,351 casualties, 1,760 being killed against a German loss of c.
 4,000 men.
-Later in 1915, the area around Mametz became a backwater.
+Later in 1915, the area around Mametz became a relative backwater.